-At the heart of this studio-based course is an examination of authorship and storytelling within illustration.
-You’ll take part in workshops in skills like screen printing, creative writing and bookbinding, while working on longer-term projects in your choice of media.
-Taking an entrepreneurial approach, you’ll consider the outlets for your work and develop your professional practice.
-At the end of the course, you’ll mount a professional presentation of work from your negotiated project.
+At the heart of this Illustration MA is an examination of authorship and storytelling.
+Through hands-on workshops, you’ll develop skills like screen-printing, creative writing and bookbinding, while working on longer-term projects in your choice of media.
+Taking an entrepreneurial approach, you’ll develop your professional practice and consider outlets for your work.

 We’ll help you get to grips with entrepreneurial approaches as you identify your audience and look into the channels and opportunities for your work.
 And by taking on various longer-term projects, you’ll have the chance to work on things like children's books, graphic novels, digital work and screen-based productions.

 Your workshops will cover subjects like creative writing, composition, visual narrative, book design, and networking and entrepreneurship, while the Illustration Discourses lecture series looks into authorial positions, theories and contexts.
-At the end of the course you’ll put on a professional presentation of your work.
+At the end of the Illustration MA you’ll put on a professional presentation of your work.

-You’ll also learn from our relationship with local publishing house Atlantic Press.
+You’ll also learn from our relationship with a local publishing house.
 Offering insights and experience across the entire publishing process, from concept to finished product, you’ll gain expertise in printing, distribution and marketing.
 This is also where many of our students gain real-world experience through internships.

 The annual Falmouth Illustration Forum explores various aspects of authorial illustration, and is your chance to see internationally-renowned guest speakers like Lorenzo Mattotti, Sue Coe, Linda Rogers, Jonny Hannah, Lauren Elkin, Graham Rawle and David Shrigley.